ComS342-ISU/course-info/README.md

 Computer Science 342
 ====================

 Study of concepts in programming languages and major programming paradigms, especially functional programming.
 Special emphasis on design tradeoffs that enable students to make sound choices of programming languages for a given software development task.
 Programming projects.
 Nonmajor graduate credit.

 ## About the Class

 ### Instructor
 [Hua Ming][hua], hming@iastate.edu

-#### Office Hours
+**Office Hours:**

 * TBD